nacarbone/retail-earnings-agent/README.md

 ## 6 How Model will be Used

 The model is designed to make its own decisions, so ideally it would be given access to its own investment account with permission to automate trades.
-The company could then feed a stream of data to the model through a trading day and the model.
-When in production, appropriate constraints should be in place; for instance, if the model were to lose more than 10\% of its portfolio value in a single day, it should be taken off line for researchers to study its performance and improve it for future usage.
+The company could then feed a stream of data to the model throughout a trading day and monitor the model's performance.
+When in production, appropriate constraints should be in place to minimize downside risk; for instance, if the model were to lose more than 10\% of its portfolio value in a single day, it should be taken offline for researchers to study its performance and improve it for future usage.

 ## 7 Metric to Gauge Performance